davenverse/shellfish/docs/tutorial/file_handling.md

 ### Exercise

 Another really nice way to handle resource lifecycle [is with a `Resource`](https://typelevel.org/cats-effect/docs/std/resource#resource) from Cats Effect.
-Would you try to be adventurous and implement a third way of handling temporary files with a new function that returns a Cats Effect `Resource`?
+Be adventurous and implement a third way of handling temporary files with a new function that returns a `Resource`.

 ```scala
 import cats.effect.Resource